How Do Timeshare Points Work?

 Understanding How Timeshare Points Work

 When timesharing began, most developers offered owners the chance to buy the right to vacation at a timeshare resort for one week.
 As you might have guessed, this was typically the same week every year at the same place.
-Undoubtedly, as times changed, developers and vacationers made it clear that travel with timeshares should be more flexible.
+Or with floating weeks they would go during the same time each year.
+Then, as the timeshare industry changed, developers and vacationers made it clear that travel with timeshares should be more flexible.

 There are a few factors that can affect how many points will be needed to take a certain vacation.
-The popularity of the resort, the season of travel, the size of the unit, and resort amenities are among the top contributing factors.
-Within a brand, it’s likely that a vacation to a popular destination like Maui would cost more than one of their smaller mountain resorts.
-Of course, these factors are case-by-case and are different based on the timeshare brand.
+The popularity of the specific resort, the season of travel, the size of the unit, and resort amenities are among the top contributing factors.
+Within a brand, it’s likely that a trip to a popular destination like Maui would cost more than one of their smaller mountain resorts.
+Of course, within a point system, these factors are case-by-case and are different based on the timeshare brand.

 Download The Ultimate Guide to Vacation Ownership